 The Mustard Seed

-During the 2017-2018 fiscal year, The Mustard Seed served 1,223 Central Florida families, including 1,259 children.
-More than 97 percent of those served are economically disadvantaged, according to the Federal Poverty Index.
-The other 3 percent are disaster victims whose circumstances left them without financial resources to create new futures.
+The Mustard Seed assists more than 3,000 people annually.
+About 97 percent of those served are economically disadvantaged, according to the Federal Poverty Index.
+The other 3 percent are disaster victims whose circumstances left them without financial resources to create stable futures.

-The Mustard Seed has accomplished much in its 30 years of service!
+The Mustard Seed has accomplished much in its more than 30 years of service!

-With the addition of an entire recycling department, The Mustard Seed uses and re-uses every single item donated.
-The Mustard Seed is able to recycle the unusable items through their individual parts: metals, cardboard, sheet plastics, fabric, foam, wood and electronics.
+With the addition of an entire Recycling Department, The Mustard Seed uses and re-uses every item donated.
+The Mustard Seed is able to recycle the unusable items through their individual parts: metals, cardboard, sheet plastics, fabric, foam and wood.

-Since 2011, The Mustard Seed’s recycling program deconstructed more than 120,753 mattresses and sold their components, diverting 2.6 million cubic feet from the landfill and protecting our environment.
-Our recycling efforts generate income to help fund the furniture and clothing programs.
+Since 2011, The Mustard Seed’s Recycling Department deconstructed more than 160,000 mattresses and sold their components, diverting nearly 4 million cubic feet of waste from the landfill while protecting the environment.
+The Mustard Seed’s recycling efforts generate income to help fund the furniture and clothing programs.